maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

     from the Spring TestContext Framework.
   * `@SpringJUnitWebConfig`: a composed annotation that combines `@ExtendWith(SpringExtension.class)` from JUnit Jupiter with `@ContextConfiguration` and `@WebAppConfiguration` from the Spring TestContext Framework.
+  * `@EnabledIf`: signals that the annotated test class or test method is _enabled_ if the supplied SpEL expression or property placeholder evaluates to `true`.
+  * `@DisabledIf`: signals that the annotated test class or test method is _disabled_ if the supplied SpEL expression or property placeholder evaluates to `true`.
 * Support for parallel test execution in the Spring TestContext Framework.
 See the _Parallel test execution_ section of the _Testing_ chapter for details.
 * New _before_ and _after_ test execution callbacks in the Spring TestContext Framework